-Child car restraints are seats designed to increase the safety of children travelling in a motor vehicle, especially in the event of an accident.
+Child car restraints are seats designed to protect children travelling in a motor vehicle in the event of a crash.
 Child car restraints have proven to be safer for children than adult seat belts.

-There are a number of child car restraints available.
-Your child’s age and size will determine which child restraint is most appropriate.
+There are many types of child car restraints available.
+Your child’s age and size determines which child restraint is most appropriate.
 A guide to help you choose an appropriate restraint is provided below.
 Use this in conjunction with manufacturer recommendations.

-Rearward or forward facing child restraints are to be used from 6 months to approximately 4 years of age.
+From 6 months to approximately 4 years of age children should use a rearward or forward facing child restraint with an inbuilt harness.
 These restraints are designed to hold young children who are able to support their head while seated.

-Forward facing seats called Boosters are suited for children aged 4-7 years.
-These are raised seats that may or may not be equipped with a back rest.
-They are used in combination with the adult lap sash belt.
+Forward facing child seats are suitable for children aged 4-7 years.
+These seats may have an inbuilt harness or amy be used in combination with the adult lap-sash seatbelt.

 Convertible restraints combine two or more of the above features and can therefore be used for a longer period of time by changing the mode, as required.